Biography

 This work continued until they moved to Hot Springs National Park in Arkansas in 1988, and purchased a 10,000 sq.ft. historic building on the famous Bathhouse Row and renovated it according to National Historic Guidelines.
 This resort city, known for its hot mineral waters, had been healing grounds for all the Indian tribes of the Midwest and South.
 In the 1920’s, known as “Bubbles”, it became a gathering retreat of choice for the Chicago and New York mobsters (Al Capone, Lucky Luciano, etc.).
 After the gangster era, Hot Springs became a destination of choice for tourists seeking gambling and the beauties of nature.

-After buying a 143-acre ranch in the heart of the Texas Hill Country in 1999, a new energy entered Benini’s work.
+After buying a 143-acre ranch previously owned by President Lyndon Johnson in the heart of the Texas Hill Country in 1999, a new energy entered Benini’s work.
 In 2003, he began the Courting Kaos series with a new application process that combined his hand blended backgrounds and selectively dropped acrylics in controlled patterns evolving into paintings that often related to Italian Baroque as well as the simple elegance of Islamic pattern art.

 A series of 17 “Face of God” paintings were among the last paintings created in his Johnson City studio.